Even frequent travellers can be denied entry into Canada

 For stays longer than 180 days, U.S. citizens need visas to enter Canada.
 And those travelling to study or work in Canada or those immigrating to Canada need applicable visas.
 Individuals with criminal records or those carrying firearms without the necessary documents will also be turned away at the border.

 With ever-changing border control laws and regulations, it is always a good idea to reach out to professionals who regularly deal with U.S. and Canadian immigration laws.
-An experienced lawyer can prove invaluable for these sometimes challenging situations.
+An experienced Canadian immigration lawyer can prove invaluable for these sometimes challenging situations.
 Arriving at the border knowing that the crossing will be smooth because all the requirements are met can provide much-needed peace of mind.